 Confidentially Disclosing Sexual Misconduct

 If a complainant wants to maintain confidentiality by disclosing only to a confidential resource and not reporting to the University, the University will be unable to conduct an investigation into the particular incident or pursue disciplinary action against the respondent.
-These counselors and advocates will still assist the complainant in receiving other necessary protection and support, such as advocacy, academic support or accommodations, disability, health or mental health services and changes to living, working or class schedules.
+A victim advocate will still assist the complainant in receiving other necessary protection and support, such as off-campus reporting or protective orders, academic support or accommodations, changes to living, working or class schedules, or referrals to other confidential resources like disability, health or mental health services.
 The University’s ability to provide these protections and supports may be limited, however, if the complainant does not want to pursue an investigation and disciplinary action against the respondent.

 A complainant who initially requests confidentiality may later decide to file a complaint with the University or report the incident to law enforcement and have the incident fully investigated.